J.D. Davis Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.80 team ERA that ranks third among all MLB pitching staffs.
+- The Braves have a 3.79 team ERA that ranks third across all league pitching staffs.

-- Braves pitchers combine to give up the second-fewest home runs in baseball (132 total, one per game).
+- Braves pitchers combine to give up the fewest home runs in baseball (133 total, one per game).

-- The lefty's most recent appearance came on Sunday against the San Francisco Giants, when he tossed 5 2/3 innings, surrendering three earned runs while allowing nine hits.
+- The lefty last pitched on Saturday, June 24 against the Cincinnati Reds, when he tossed 3 2/3 innings, allowing four earned runs while giving up seven hits.

-- In nine games this season, the 29-year-old has a 2.83 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .264 to opposing hitters.
+- The 25-year-old has a 5.00 ERA and 5 strikeouts per nine innings across nine games this season, while allowing a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.